 Both the NI and the UK indices have shown volatility in the Mining and quarrying sector.
-Since Quarter 1 2016 NI has generally performed better than the UK in this sector with the exception of the period between Quarter 1 2018 and Quarter 3 2018, Quarter 4 2019 and Quarter 2 2020.
-The UK has reported decreases in this sector for the last seven quarters and has reached a series low in Quarter 2 2021.
-In NI, this sector is currently 43.2% above the pre-pandemic levels reported in Quarter 4 2019, whereas in the UK this sector is 27.7% below Quarter 4 2019.
+Since Quarter 3 2016 NI has generally performed better than the UK in this sector.
+In NI, this sector is currently 38.5% above the pre-pandemic levels reported in Quarter 4 2019, whereas in the UK this sector is 10.5% below Quarter 4 2019.